Tantrix in Your Country

 How often can I register?

 Please limit yourself to one account.
 We may delete duplicate accounts at any time.
 This "one account per player" limit helps us to keep the player database small and it helps you to collect all your data in one place.
-This comes in handy if for example one day you would like to analyse how you fare against certain players.
+This comes in handy if one day you would like to analyse how you fare against certain players.
 Have you forgotten your password?
-No need for a new account - you can recover your password.
+No need for a new account - you can reset your password.
 Do you want to change your player details?
 No need for a new account - you can change your details as often as you like.

 How do I become a Master?